 Some Facts About Long-Eared Dogs

 - Long-eared dogs are brilliant.
 However, they are not always open to new experiences or accepting of strangers.
-They are loyal towards their people and families but suspicious of everyone else.
+They are loyal to their people and families but suspicious of everyone else.
 These dogs need socialization from a young age to become well-rounded companions.

 - Long-eared dogs can be very affectionate with their family members while remaining aloof with others.
 They enjoy spending time with their owners and do not typically jump on people, though they may sometimes knock children over without meaning to.

 - Long-eared dogs tend to get along well with other canines, but it is best to be introduced to strange dogs early so each pet can establish dominance.
 These dogs may have dominance issues with other pets they were not trained to at an early age.

 - Long-eared dogs are common throughout Europe though some breeds may be more prevalent depending on the region.
 These dogs originated in Central Asia thousands of years ago.
 They arrived in Europe sometime between 400 BC and 200 AD, where they became trendy among Middle Eastern people because of their ability to work in harsh desert climates where no other dogs could survive.

 - In the Middle East, long-eared dogs were also used for riding and hunting, while in Europe, they served as shepherds and livestock guardians.
 In addition, these dogs have been used by many different cultures throughout history as guards, hunters, and companions.